 Other factors taken into consideration included manager track record and income yields (where relevant), plus dealing spreads and share price discount or premium to underlying asset value for investment trusts.

 Funds and trusts may also have been picked for Rated Fund status if the committee felt they were relevant for current market conditions, with less emphasis placed on past performance.

 The majority of fund recommendation lists do not include investment trusts.
 But investment trusts are, in many instances, just as good a choice for private investors as open-ended funds, which are more widely promoted.
 This is particularly true in difficult markets where volatility can hit open-ended fund performance, such as in the property or smaller company sectors.

-The closed-ended structure of investment trusts can result in short-term volatility (see page 15 for a fuller explanation).
+The closed-ended structure of investment trusts can result in short-term volatility.
 But it can also be more rewarding over time for investors seeking, for example, an income from equities.
 It also provides a route into specialist or less liquid asset classes such as private equity.